ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 -   and if you want, additional files such as [Contributors.md](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/), to specify which types of people can contribute how.

 ### Specific goal
-Try to describe what you want to achieve during this hackathon.
+Try to describe what you want to achieve during this brainhack.

 If your project is just starting it might simply be "discuss, set up a roadmap, and identify potential obstacles".